 - Operations and programme managers — Portfolios and reporting give the oversight layer that operational roles need

-It’s less suited for software development teams that prefer Jira-style sprint tracking, teams that need integrated time tracking and billing, or organisations on tight budgets where the Advanced plan price is a barrier.
+Asana is weaker for software development teams that prefer Jira-style sprint tracking, service teams that need integrated time tracking and billing, or organisations on tight budgets where the Advanced upgrade path is a barrier.
+Very informal teams may also find Asana too structured if nobody owns templates, project hygiene, and reporting.

 Verdict